nulib-oer/lantern/source/drafts/online-workflow.md

 - `preprocess/`: If you upload `.docx`, `.odt`, or `.tex` files to this folder, Lantern will convert these files to Markdown and add them to the `chapters/` folder

-- `metadata.yml`: This file defines the bibliographic metadata for your textbook
+- `metadata.yml`: This file defines the bibliographic metadata for the textbook

-- `references.bib`: This file contains the bibliography for your textbook in [BibTex format](http://www.bibtex.org/Format/)
+- `references.bib`: This file contains the bibliography for the textbook in [BibTex format](http://www.bibtex.org/Format/)

-## Metadata
+## Adding Metadata

-Textbooks need bibliographic metadata in order to be indexed by search engines and library catalogs.
-Lantern stores metadata about the textbook in a YAML file.
+OER need bibliographic metadata in order to be indexed by search engines and library catalogs.
+Lantern stores metadata about the OER in a YAML file.
 The information stored in the YAML file will be used to fill the templates for each of the publication formats.
+If you want to take a deep dive into YAML, visit the technology page.
+Otherwise, continue reading.

 ::: box :::

-### YAML Primer
+### YAML Primer [LM: move to technology?]

 YAML is to JSON what Markdown is to HTML.
 It's a more human-readable (and human-writable) way to express and store data.